bobeff/playground/advent-of-code/2020/04/readme.md

 Due to some questionable network security, you realize you might be able to solve both of these problems at the same time.

-The automatic passport scanners are slow because they're having trouble detecting which passports have all required fields.
+The automatic passport scanners are slow because they're having trouble **detecting which passports have all required fields**.
 The expected fields are as follows:

 * `byr` (Birth Year)
 * `iyr` (Issue Year)